robinrendle/robinrendle.com/_posts/2014-03-16-setting-type-with-sass-maps.md

 title: Setting type with Sass maps
 date: 2014-03-16 13:11:00 -07:00
 tags:
   - typography
-- css
-- sass
-- tim brown
-- erskine
+extract:
-extract: Last week I wrote about a new method for setting type by using Sass maps.
+  Last week I wrote about a new method for setting type by using Sass maps.
   In summary I argued that font-size and line-height settings can be tied to specific fonts for ease of use when writing a lot of code.
 update:
 city: Nottingham
 country: UK
 ---